Ukraine’s battered Mariupol, reeling from hospital strike, says Russia’s assault continues as bodies pile up

 “I am horrified by the reported attack today on a maternity hospital in Mariupol, Ukraine — an attack which reportedly left young children and women in labor buried beneath the rubble of destroyed buildings,” Catherine Russell, the executive director of UNICEF, the U.N.agency for children, said in a statement.
 “This attack, if confirmed, underscores the horrific toll this war is exacting on Ukraine’s children and families.”

 Timsit and Francis reported from London.
 Stern reported from Mukachevo, Ukraine.
-Rick Noack in Paris contributed to this report.
+Rick Noack in Paris, Cleve R. Wootson Jr. in Warsaw and Amy B Wang and Dalton Bennett in Washington, D.C. contributed to this report.